alexthemaster/sharex-server/README.md

 ## Upload handling and filename strategy

--   Filenames are generated as: `${nanoid(this.filenameLength)}.{ext}` where `ext` is the uploaded file's original extension.
+-   Filenames are generated as: `{nanoid(length)}.{ext}` where `ext` uses the uploaded file's original extension if it has one.
--   A collision safeguard checks whether a file with the generated name already exists and regenerates once if necessary.
+-   A collision safeguard checks whether a file with the generated name already exists and regenerates until successful.
 The probability of collision is [extremely low](https://zelark.github.io/nano-id-cc/) with `nanoid`.

 ---